stonepros/stone/doc/rados/operations/pg-states.rst

   Error stopped trimming snaps.

 *unknown*
-  The ceph-mgr hasn't yet received any information about the PG's state from an OSD since mgr started up.
+  The stone-mgr hasn't yet received any information about the PG's state from an OSD since mgr started up.